anomal/ScalaPerceptron/README.md

 # ScalaPerceptron
 A simple core Scala implementation of a theoretical Perceptron.
+There are only three classes:

-1. Perceptron.scala has the perceptron learning algorithm, and has a
+1. `Perceptron.scala`, which has the perceptron learning algorithm, and uses
-2. BinaryThresholdNeuron.scala, which is a neuron that outputs either 0 or 1, and is wrapper around a
+2. `BinaryThresholdNeuron.scala`, which is a neuron that outputs either 0 or 1, and is wrapper around
-3. LinearNeuron.scala, which implements the neural activation and weight adjustments algorithms
+3. `LinearNeuron.scala`, which implements the neural activation and weight adjustments algorithms.

 To use,